neleai/find_undefined/README.md

 find_undefined
 ==============

-Detects undefined behaviour in programs.
+Detects common types of undefined behaviour and performance problems in programs.